enRichMyData/sn-ttyg-demo/sn-chatbot/Instructions.md

-Plus sign on the right --> creata a new agent
+Click the plus sign on the right --> `creata a new agent`

 * give it a name (i.e `snproc-chatbot`)
 * choose 'snproc' repo